 The cerebellum, next to the brainstem, controls the “skins” (corium skin, pleura, peritoneum, pericardium) that protect the body and the vital organs as well as the breast glands.

 In the cerebral medulla, the brain relays of the skull, arms, shoulders, vertebrae (spine), pelvis, hip, knees, and feet are orderly arranged from head to toe.

 NOTE: The glucose center (see GNM diagram) is controlled from the diencephalon.

 Head Brain and “Organ Brain”

 This meaningful interplay between the psyche, the brain, and the body has been in place for millions of years.
-Originally, these biological survival programs were directed from the “organ brain” (plants still possess such an organ brain).
+Originally, these biological survival programs were directed from the “organ brain” (plants still possess such an organ brain, they suffer biological conflicts, for example, through the exposure to acid rain).
 With the growing complexity of life forms, however, a “head brain” (the master controller) developed from where each Biological Special Program is coordinated.
 The transfer from the “organ brain” to the “head brain” explains why, in line with evolutionary reasoning, the control centers in the brain are arranged in the same order as the organs in the body.
 The cells of the human body are quasi the “primeval brain” with the cell nuclei as the micro-computers controlled from the head brain as the supervising home station.
 The head brain and the cell-“brains” are neurally connected.
 They therefore vibrate at the same frequency.